It is a throbbing, burning, and often severe pain due to an irritated or damaged nerve.

-When the glossopharyngeal nerve becomes irritated, an intense pain like an electric shock is felt in the back of the throat, tongue, amygdala or ear.
+When the glossopharyngeal nerve becomes irritated, intense pain like an electric shock is felt in the back of the throat, tongue, amygdala, or ear.

-Initially you may experience short and mild attacks, with periods of remission.
-But neuralgia can progress, causing longer and more frequent blistering pain attacks.
+Initially, you may experience short and mild attacks with periods of remission.
+However, neuralgia can progress, causing more extended and frequent blistering pain attacks.

 Causes of neuralgia

 The cause of some types of nerve pain is not fully understood.
 You may feel nervous pain from damage or injury to a nerve, pressure on a nerve, or changes in the way nerves work.

 An infection can affect your nerves—for example, the cause of postherpetic neuralgia in herpes zoster, an infection caused by the varicella virus.

 The probability of having this infection increases with age.
 An infection in a specific body part can also affect a nearby nerve.
 For example, if you have an infection in a tooth, it can affect the nerve and cause pain.

 Multiple sclerosis (MS) is a disease caused by the deterioration of myelin, the covering of the nerves.
 Trigeminal neuralgia can occur in someone with MS.

 Pressure or compression of the nerves can cause neuralgia.
 The pressure can come from a: